Seven for 7: Celebrating innovation in energy for health

 Like many other cities in the world, New York City experiences hot summers during which asphalt roads and concrete buildings store the heat and increase the ambient temperature.

-NYC CoolRoofs is a collaboration between the NYC Department of Buildings and NYC Service to promote and facilitate the cooling of New York City's rooftops.
-Working with non-profits, city agencies, and building owners, NYC CoolRoofs engages volunteers in applying white, reflective surfaces to roofs.
+NYC CoolRoofs is a collaboration between the NYC Department of Small Business Services, the Mayor’s Office of Sustainability, the Mayor’s Office of Resiliency and Sustainable South Bronx, a division of The HOPE Program to promote and facilitate the cooling of New York City's rooftops.